semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-install.md

 - Git
 - Bash (Linux and macOS) or PowerShell (Windows)
+- A local user with sudo powers and Docker management permissions (Linux or macOS)
 - A user with sudo powers (Linux and macOS)
 - Docker [running as non-root](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) (Linux and macOS)
 - Docker Compose (Linux and macOS)